Nasamid/Security-Cam/README.md

 # Security-Cam
 A work in progress...
-This security camera, written in python, allows your computer to take a photo of the person who uses it every time your computer starts up and when waking up from sleep.
+This security camera, written in python, allows your computer to take a photo of the person who uses it every time your computer starts up and wakes-up from sleep.
 The photo is then automatically uploaded to your Google Drive account, which you can access remotely.

 ## How it Works
 Note that this is only compatible with computers with attached or built-in webcams.